 Document all of your warehouse processes.
 Nothing should be in someone's "head."
 Everything needs to be recorded somewhere so that if anything happens to key employees, your warehouse does not become a shambles.

 Develop contingency plans for the most common problems that occur in your operation.
 Document these and distribute them with all the other process documentation.
-This keeps everyone on the same page and helps to ensure that outliers will be resolved in a consistent manner.
+This keeps everyone on the same page and ensures that outliers will be resolved consistently.

 Automate as many of your processes as possible.
 There are many great Warehouse Management Systems on the market today that can help you with everything from warehouse mapping to inventory control.

 Install automated pickers/conveyor belt systems to reduce the cost of manual picking.
-You can also investigate voice-controlled picking and mobile apps designed to help with picking and inventory management.
+You can also investigate voice-controlled selection and mobile apps designed to help with picking and inventory management.

 Engage your workforce.
 Often your best employees have insights from the day-to-day job that management night not ever see.
 Some of the best suggestions may come from the veteran of 20 years and the new employee looking at things from a fresh perspective.

-If you are wondering where you can get pallets there are companies that focus on supplying pallets to businesses.
+If you are wondering where you can get pallets, some companies focus on supplying pallets to businesses.
 Recycled pallets can also be an option, but those are much harder to come by.